OpenHPS/openhps-core/README.md

 <br />

+**Note: OpenHPS is in development and scheduled for development release in September 2020**

 This repository contains the core component for OpenHPS (Open Source Hybrid Positioning System).
 It includes concepts for creating the model, nodes and data object definitions.

 OpenHPS is a graph-based data processing positioning framework.
 It is designed to support many different use cases ranging from simple positioning such as detecting the position of a pawn on a chessboard using RFID, to indoor positioning methods using multiple cameras.